Couples therapy is often seen as the last-ditch effort to save a relationship. But what if it’s not helping? What if it’s making things worse?

 If you’re wondering when to quit couples therapy, you’re not alone—and your instincts may be trying to tell you something important.

 At The Marriage Restoration Project, we believe therapy should bring healing, not harm.
 While many couples benefit tremendously from the right therapeutic environment, not all therapy is created equal.
+We hear a lot from couples about couples therapy making things worse.

 Let’s look at the red flags that indicate it may be time to quit couples therapy—or at least reassess your current approach.

-TL;DR: Not all couples therapy is helpful.
+Not all couples therapy is helpful.
 If your sessions are increasing conflict at home, reinforcing old patterns, or causing more doubt than healing, it may answer your question about when to quit couples therapy – or switch to a more structured, effective approach like an intensive marriage counseling retreat.
 Learn 5 clear signs it’s time to reevaluate.

 1. You Leave Sessions Feeling Worse Every Time